understanding-search/maze-dataset/docs/paper/paper.md

   \begin{minipage}{5in}
     \input{diagram/diagram.tikz}
   \end{minipage}
+  \caption{
-  \caption{Usage of maze-dataset.
-We create a `MazeDataset` from a `MazeDatasetConfig`.
-This contains `SolvedMaze` objects which can be converted to and from a variety of formats.
+    Usage of maze-dataset.
+We create a \texttt{MazeDataset} from a \texttt{MazeDatasetConfig}.
+This contains \texttt{SolvedMaze} objects which can be converted to and from a variety of formats.
 Code in the image contains clickable links to \href{https://understanding-search.github.io/maze-dataset/maze_dataset.html}{documentation}.
-A variety of generated examples can be viewed \href{https://understanding-search.github.io/maze-dataset/examples/maze_examples.html}{here}.}
+A variety of generated examples can be viewed \href{https://understanding-search.github.io/maze-dataset/examples/maze_examples.html}{here}.
+  }
   \label{fig:diagram}
 \end{figure}